listerys/listerys/README.md

 # Hi there, I'm Anirban Khara! 👋

-I'm a **Full Stack Web Developer** passionate about building **scalable, high-performance applications**.
-Currently pursuing my **MS in Computer Science at The George Washington University**, I love solving complex problems and creating impactful digital experiences that prioritize both functionality and reliability.
+I'm a **Full Stack Web Developer** with a passion for building **scalable, high-performance applications**.
+Currently pursuing my **MS in Computer Science at The George Washington University**, I thrive on solving complex problems and creating impactful digital experiences that prioritize both functionality and reliability.
 With a strong foundation in **JavaScript, Python, and cloud technologies**, I’m dedicated to developing solutions that meet evolving user needs.

 ---